-- The institution has a two tier alumni association, department alumni associations and the college level alumni association PAA (Pavanatma Alumni Association), actively involved in the ISR activities of the institution. - They give feedback on curriculum and information regarding placement.
+- The institution has a two tier alumni association, department alumni associations and the college level alumni association PAA (Pavanatma Alumni Association), actively involved in the ISR activities of the institution. - Dubai Chapter of PAA extends support for overseas placement of students. - PAA extends support for strengthening the ICT facility of the college. - They give feedback on curriculum and information regarding placement.